amiresaye6/personal_website/image_gen/README.md

 ## Planned Enhancements

 - Refine the main card style for a polished appearance.
-- Integrate a download button for improved user experience.
+- Integrate a download button for improved user experience. (done)
 - Host the website for seamless accessibility.
-- Incorporate a concise introductory paragraph at the top.
+- Implment download button with js.
+- Adding NavPar
+- Adding contact info, copyright part

 ## Debugging